xavdid/website/posts/my-ic-readme/index.md

 My biggest motivation comes from knowing I have helped someone.

 In a product org, this typically means talking with the beneficiaries of whatever it is I help make.
 That could be our company's end-users, internal stakeholders, or strangers who rely on my open source packages.
 This isn't a strict requirement for my job, but I'm most gratified (and as a result, motivated) when I know how others have benefited from my work.
-At Zapier, I make a point to hear from our [developers](https://www.youtube.com/watch?v=Vhh_GeBPOhs) via help tickets, [community](https://community.zapier.com/developer-discussion-13), and [StackOverflow](https://stackoverflow.com/search?q=user%3A1825390+%5Bzapier%5D).
+At Zapier, I made a point to hear from our [developers](https://www.youtube.com/watch?v=Vhh_GeBPOhs) via help tickets, [GitHub issues](https://github.com/zapier/zapier-platform/issues?q=mentions%3Axavdid+), and [StackOverflow](https://stackoverflow.com/search?q=user%3A1825390+%5Bzapier%5D).

 For managers, pointing me towards examples where I've had direct, beneficial impact on coworkers can help energize me out of a slump.
 For coworkers, an occasional DM letting me know that I helped you never fails to make my day.